markjprice/cs13net9/docs/errata/improvements.md

 - It supports tabs so you can easily manage multiple active consoles simultaneously.
 - It still uses the builtin `cmd.exe` so the output is the same as the default.

-Windows Terminal is now the default in Windows 11 so you should not need to install it.
-But if you use an older verions of Windows, then you can install Windows Terminal from the Microsoft Store: https://www.microsoft.com/store/productId/9N0DX20HK701.
+Since October 2022, Windows Terminal is the default in Windows 11 so you should not need to install it.
+But if you use an older version of Windows, then you can install Windows Terminal from the Microsoft Store.

 > **More Information**: You can learn more about Windows Terminal at the following link: https://devblogs.microsoft.com/commandline/windows-terminal-is-now-the-default-in-windows-11/.